John M. Lloyd: Early life and career

 The District of Columbia's Metropolitan Police Department was organized by Congress in August 1861, replacing the police forces of the City of Washington, Georgetown, and the District of Columbia (that portion of the District outside the City of Washington's city limits).
 For reasons that are not clear, Lloyd left the Metropolitan Police Department in 1862.
 His profession upon leaving the police force is also unknown.
 It is well understood, however, that Lloyd was openly sympathetic to the cause of the Confederate States of America.
-The American Civil War broke out in April 1861, and in 1862 Lloyd may have left the force due to his political views.
+The American Civil War began in April 1861, and in 1862 Lloyd may have left the force due to his political views.

 Involvement in the Lincoln assassination

 Leasing the Surratt tavern

 Lloyd moved out of the District of Columbia after resigning from the police force, and into Prince George's County.
 He later told Mary Surratt that he spent time running a tavern there.
 In December 1864, Lloyd moved to the bustling village of Surrattsville.
 Mary Surratt, a widow and Confederate sympathizer, owned a tavern, inn, carriage house, corn crib, forge, general store, granary, gristmill, stable, tobacco curing house, wheelwright's shop in the center of town, and 200 acre of nearby farmland.
 In the fall of 1864, she began considering moving to her townhouse in the city.
 Surratt leased her tavern to Lloyd on December 1 for $500 a year, and moved into town the same day.

 Mrs. Surratt lived in her townhouse with her daughter, Anna, and son, John.
 Over the next five months, she rented rooms to a number of people, including Louis J. Weichmann; John Surratt; George Atzerodt, and Lewis Powell.
-These last three men, David Herold and John Wilkes Booth subsequently conspired to kidnap President Abraham Lincoln in March 1865.
+The latter three men, together with David Herold and John Wilkes Booth, subsequently conspired to kidnap President Abraham Lincoln in March 1865.
 When that plot failed, they decided to assassinate the president instead.
 Lincoln was fatally shot at Ford's Theatre on the evening of April 14, 1865.